describo/profiles/profile-docs/layouts.md

 Layouts is an array of objects.

-The keys (properties) cna be anything you want but some keys are special:
+The keys (properties) can be anything you want but some keys are special:
 `appliesTo, about and overflow`.
 About is the tab where the entity `@id`, `@type` and `name` will be shown.
 AppliesTo defines which entities this layout should be applied to.
 And overflow is where properties in the data that are not defined in the profile will be shown.